 The Adirondack region was initially used by the Native Americans to hunt and trap.
 It is thanks to these early settlers that this region is now called the "Adirondacks," meaning "bark eaters."
 Growth in Saranac Lake was slow through the early 1800s.
 The economy at that time was based on logging as well as hosting and guiding 'sports' who came to hunt and fish.

 Outdoor recreation became a mainstay of the region's economy and Paul Smith was hugely successful.
-He left his estate to his son, Paul, who then left the entire estate in his will to fund a College named for his father.
+He left his estate to his son, Phelps, who then left the entire estate in his will to fund a College named for his father.
 Today, more than a century later, Paul Smith’s College has a thriving campus, specializing in the culinary arts, hospitality, forestry, natural resources, and ecology.

 In 1887, author Robert Louis Stevenson came to Saranac Lake to be treated by Dr. Trudeau, and the first annual Saranac Lake Winter Carnival was held to bring entertainment to the many people recovering in the village.
-By the turn of the century, the village had grown into a prospering community and a fashionable destination - home to the world-renowned Trudeau Sanatorium, a dozen bustling hotels, and a hundreds of local homes that catered to TB patients, known as "cure cottages."
+By the turn of the century, the village had grown into a prospering community and a fashionable destination - home to the world-renowned Trudeau Sanatorium, a dozen bustling hotels, and hundreds of local homes that catered to TB patients, known as "cure cottages."

 The Great Camps: finding prestige and promise